joedsilva/vldb2018/BixiLR/BixiLinearDBUDF.md

 This is the database UDF (stored procedure) version of the linear regression workflow on the Bixi dataset.

+The user uses both the regular database client to execute SQL statements as well as writes and executes databse UDFs when Python is required to perform linear alegbraic computations.
+As a result the workflow is an interleaved mix of SQLs and database UDFs.

+This often results in the user having to redo some of the computation and transformation already performed in a previous invocation of the UDF as NumPy objects do not survive outside the UDF's life span.

+The restrictive nature of UDF also results in having to duplicate some of the source code between different UDFs, such as those required to compute the cost function (squared error) and perform gradient descent.

 Let us see what tables we have in the database
 ```